LujainAlthobaiti/Machine_Learning_Bootcamp_By_SDAIA/README.md

 **- Model_Evaluation:** <be>

   In this assignment, we'll create and assess a number of models that can forecast whether a person survived the Titanic disaster or not.

+**- Overcoming_Model_Related_Challenges:** <be>

+  This project's goal is to develop and assess several models that can be used to foretell whether a person survived the Titanic disaster or not.